Idaho mortgage and refinance rates for May 2026

 If you’re looking for a mortgage in Idaho, consider these options:

 - Idaho VA loans: If you’re a qualifying veteran, an active-duty member of the military or a surviving spouse, you can get a mortgage guaranteed by the Department of Veterans Affairs (VA).
-VA loans don't require a down payment or mortgage insurance, but you do need to pay a funding fee.
+VA loans don't typically require a down payment or mortgage insurance, but you do need to pay a funding fee.

 - Idaho USDA loans: Since Idaho is largely a rural state, there are a lot of properties eligible for loans backed by the United States Department of Agriculture (USDA).
 Like VA loans, USDA loans don’t require a down payment.
 However, you’ll need to meet area-specific income requirements.